Thelastlineofcode/Astrology-Synthesis/docs/AUTHENTICATION_PRODUCT_DESIGN.md

 ## 17. Conclusion

-This authentication and profile management system provides a comprehensive, secure, and user-friendly foundation for the Roots Revealed platform.
+This authentication and profile management system provides a comprehensive, secure, and user-friendly foundation for the Mula: The Root platform.
 By following the BMAD methodology, we ensure that the system addresses both user needs and business goals while maintaining modern technical standards.

 The phased implementation approach allows for iterative development, testing, and refinement.
 The system is designed to scale from initial launch to supporting millions of users while maintaining security, performance, and user satisfaction.